apollographql/apollo-ios/README.md

 ## Getting started

-If you are new to GraphQL, start with the [tutorial](https://www.apollographql.com/docs/ios/tutorial/tutorial-introduction/) that will guide you through building an iOS app using Swift and Apollo iOS.
-There is also [comprehensive documentation](https://www.apollographql.com/docs/ios/) of the SDK, including an [API reference](https://www.apollographql.com/docs/ios/api-reference/).
+If you are new to Apollo iOS there are two ways to get started:
+1. The [tutorial](https://www.apollographql.com/docs/ios/tutorial/tutorial-introduction/) which will guide you through building an iOS app using Swift and Apollo iOS.
+2. A [Playground](https://github.com/apollographql/apollo-client-swift-playground) covering the concepts of queries, mutations, subscriptions, SQLite caching and custom scalars.

+There is also [comprehensive documentation](https://www.apollographql.com/docs/ios/) including an [API reference](https://www.apollographql.com/docs/ios/api-reference/).

 ## Releases and changelog